 His poster conveys the speed of the TEE by showing after-images of the RAe TEE II front, giving the impression of three movie frames.
 The poster also features a current collector to emphasize electric traction.

 The tight typography uses the Helvetica typeface, designed in 1957 by Max Medinger.
 It had quickly become the symbol of Swiss Style.

 From 1964 onwards the French railways switched over to locomotive-drawn coaches for TEE services.
 Advanced electrification allowed for faster running speeds than diesel units.
-Following the domestic Mistral long-distance train, the Paris-Brussels-Amsterdam line also got Inox coaches.
-These stainless steel cars were named after the French acier inoxydable.
-The design was based on American streamliners.
+Following the domestic Mistral long-distance train, the Paris-Brussels-Amsterdam line got Inox coaches, stainless steel cars named after the French acier inoxydable, inspired by American streamliners.